snowyu/isdk-demo.js/README.md

 The distinguishing features of the ISDK building are:

+* Each file are an object.
+The folder(directory) is a special file object too.
+* Each file could have configuration.
+These configuration items are the additional attributes to the file object.
-* the index file(`README.md`) of a Folder is the folder's configuration.
+* The index file(`README.md`) of a Folder is the folder's configuration.
-* the folder(directory) tree is the inheritance tree.
+* The folder(directory) tree is the inheritance tree of the file object.
-  * the configuration of the file or subdirectory inherits from the parent directory.
+  * The configuration of the file or subdirectory inherits from the parent directory.

 This `README.md` file is the root configuration file of the folder.
 The configuration is the [front-matter][front-matter] at top of the file.